Software component

 A software component is a modular unit of software that encapsulates specific functionality.
 The desired characteristics of a component are reusability and maintainability.

 Value

-Components allow software development to assemble software with reliable parts rather than writing code for every aspect; allowing for implementation to be more like factory assembly than custom building.
+Components allow software developers to assemble software with reliable parts rather than writing code for every aspect.
+This makes implementation more like factory assembly than custom building.

 Attributes

 Desirable attributes of a component include but are not limited to: